manjeet-singh-048/PicoRV32_soc_physical_design/README.md

-# VSD - Physical Design Workshop using Openlane
+# Picorv32-SOC Design using Open source tools

 ## Introduction to Openlane
 **OpenLANE** is an open-source digital integrated circuit (IC) design flow that enables the design of custom digital circuits using open-source tools and technologies.
 It is a complete RTL-to-GDSII (register-transfer level to graphic design system II) design flow that can be used for designing digital circuits ranging from simple to complex.